 Ritual cannibalism is common with devil worshippers who kill and eat various body parts of fellow human beings for ritual purposes, to satisfy the gods or bring rain.
 Such cannibalistic incidents were common in Kenya in the 1990’s and were accompanied by rampant kidnappings.
 Children would be kidnapped only for their bodies to be discovered dumped on various parts of the country, with different body parts like, the heart, tongue and genitalia missing.

 KENYAN ALEXANDER KINYUA

-In the United States just over a month ago a 21 year old Kenyan student was put in police custody for allegedly murdering his roommate and eating his heart and parts of his brains.
+In the United States just over a month ago a 21-year-old Kenyan student was put in police custody for allegedly murdering his roommate and eating his heart and parts of his brain.
 Alexander Kinyua confessed to the killing of 37-year-old Kujoe Bonsafo Agyei-Kodie, a Ghanaian citizen.
 Kinyua beheaded the unfortunate Agyei-Kodie, cut his hands and stored them in his family’s townhouse.